Welkam! Our 5 Favourite Things To Do In Vanuatu With Kids.

 Its easy to get a taxi if you are staying at a resort.
 Taxi’s are everywhere and will often wait outside your hotel or resort.

-These are not technically buses in the Western traditional sense; but usually 10-12 seater vans, that follow a specific route between villages and the centre of Port Vila.
+These are not technically buses in the Western traditional sense.
+They are usually 10-12 seater vans, that follow a specific route between villages and the centre of Port Vila.

 If you are arriving into Vanuatu with kids it is easy to arrange a pick-up ahead of time with your accommodation.